cdcepi/FluSight-forecast-hub/model-output/README.md

 No additional columns are allowed.

 The value in each row of the file is either a quantile or rate-trend prediction for a particular combination of location, date, and horizon.
+Please see Tables 1 and 2 below for examples based on sample dates.

 ### `reference_date`